mattwach/game_controller_latency_tester/README.md

 > "button" could also mean deflecting a stick.

-## PI verses Microcontroller verses PC host
+## Raspberry PI verses Microcontroller Test Setup

 Some setups, such as [this one](https://inputlag.science/controller/methodology) use microcontroller hardware to handle #1, #3 and #4.
 This project uses a